2(II=picc).2(II=corA).2(II=Ebcl).2(II=dbn)-2.2.0.0-timp.perc(4)-strings

 Boosey & Hawkes

-She also loves the color orange – in particular Hermès Orange – and thus began my exploration of color.
+Color Field was commissioned by Bonnie McElveen-Hunter as a gift to honor her friend Melanie Sabelhaus, celebrating Sabelhaus’ trailblazing work for women in business and philanthropy.
+Upon meeting Melanie, I learned of her love of the color orange – in particular Hermès Orange – and thus began my exploration of color in music.
 This led me to Mark Rothko’s Orange, Red, Yellow (1961) – a powerful example of the artist’s Color Field paintings, featuring red and yellow framing a massive swash of vibrant orange that seems to vibrate off the canvas.

-While I explored creating music that evokes colors, I thought about synesthesia, a perceptual phenomenon in which a person hears sound, pitch and tonal centers and then sees specific colors, and vice versa.
-In the case of composer Scriabin, he associated specific pitches with specific colors, which I have adopted as tonal centers for the three movements of this piece: Yellow = D, Red = C, Orange = G.
+Whilst creating music that evokes colors, I explored synesthesia - a perceptual phenomenon whereby a person can hear sound, pitch or tonal centers and then correlate them to specific colors, and vice versa.
+In the case of composer Scriabin, he associated specific pitches with specific colors, which I have adopted as tonal centers for the three movements of this piece: "Yellow" = D, "Red" = C, and "Orange" = G.

-Each movement of Color Field weaves in elements of the life of Melanie Sabelhaus, for whom music has always been in the house.
-Yellow evokes a hazy warmth and incorporates a traditional Serbian melody, first heard as a very slow bass line, and then revealed in the middle of the movement in the strings and winds.
-In Red, the fires blaze with bold percussive patterns and lilting lines.
-In Orange, the music becomes still and breathes, and then escalates once more, incorporating elements of Yellow and Red to create Orange – the signature color of Melanie Sabelhaus.
+Each movement of Color Field weaves in elements of Melanie's life, where music was always present.
+"Yellow" evokes a hazy warmth and incorporates a traditional Serbian melody, first heard as a very slow bass line, and then revealed in the middle of the movement in the strings and winds.
+In "Red," the fires blaze with bold percussive patterns and lilting lines.
+In "Orange," the music becomes still and breathes, and then escalates once more, incorporating elements of "Yellow" and "Red" to create "Orange."

 Reproduction Rights: